-Facilities and organization services are also a reflection of tangibility.
+Facilities organization and of services are also a reflection of tangibility.
 The FOH4 indicator showed that patients' expectations of being respected.
-Therefore, hospital managers and hemodialysis unit developers need to prioritize budget and resources e.g., facilities and management for improving service quality.
-The Indonesian Nephrology Association (IASN) and the Indonesian Ministry of Health advise health facilities to properly manage the structure and functions of each profession, employ adequate numbers of skilled nurses, as well as create a comfortable and safe environment as a patient's second home.
+Therefore. hospital managers and hemodialysis unit developers need to prioritize budget and resources e.g., facilities and management for improving The Indonesian quality. the service Nephrology Association (IASN) and the Indonesian Ministry of Health advise health facilities to properly manage the structure and functions of each profession, employ adequate numbers of skilled nurses, as well as create a comfortable and safe environment as a patient's second home.
 Staff must behave friendly to patients; hence, the patients feel appreciated.
-Communication with human resource staff can also be of management concerns. facilities Despite and management. psychological attention to administrative issues could be a reflection of the empathy variable.
+Communication with human resource staff can also be of management concerns. facilities Despite and management. psychological attention to and administrative issues could be a reflection of the empathy variable.
 This variable could determine patients' expectations of warm and friendly care from the staff.